hashicorp/consul-telemetry-collector/docs/hcp-managed-k8s-collector-deployment.md

-# Collect Envoy Metrics in an HCP Managed Consul Kubernetes Cluster
+# Collect Envoy Metrics in an HCP Managed or Linked Consul Kubernetes Cluster

 Follow these instructions to add Envoy metric collection to an existing Consul service mesh.